Matir/wrongbaud.github.io/_posts/2020-01-30-stm-xbox-jtag.md

 Info : Listening on port 4444 for telnet connections
 ```

 With these new changes, we can not only interact with the DAP and MEM-AP, but we can also debug the target via GDB.
-We can also determine that the target CPU is an STM32F2X series because of the 0x411 part number in this table entry:
+We can also determine that the target CPU is an STM32F2X series because of the 0x411 part number in the MEM-AP entry:

 ```
 MEM-AP BASE 0xe00ff003